ajay1808/Intelligent-Job-Search/README.md

         ```bat
         run.bat
         ```
-    When you run the script, it will automatically create or update the Conda environment from the `environment.yml` file to ensure all dependencies are correct, and then launch the application.
-The first run will take a few minutes to download and install the packages.
+    When you run the script, it will automatically create a Conda environment, install the core dependencies from `conda-requirements.txt`, install the remaining packages from `requirements.txt`, and then launch the application.

 The application should now be open and accessible in your web browser.